Margaret Busby

 Margaret Yvonne Busby, CBE, Hon.
 FRSL (born 1944), also known as Nana Akua Ackon, is a Ghanaian-born publisher, editor, writer and broadcaster, resident in the UK.
-She was Britain's youngest and first black female book publisher when she and Clive Allison (1944–2011) co-founded the London-based publishing house Allison and Busby (A & B) in the 1960s.
+She was Britain's youngest publisher as well as the first black female book publisher in the UK when she and Clive Allison (1944–2011) co-founded the London-based publishing house Allison and Busby (A & B) in the 1960s.
 She edited the anthology Daughters of Africa (1992), and its 2019 follow-up New Daughters of Africa.
 She is a recipient of the Benson Medal from the Royal Society of Literature.
-In 2020 she was voted one of the "100 Great Black Britons".
+In 2020, she was voted one of the "100 Great Black Britons".
 In 2021, she was honoured with the London Book Fair Lifetime Achievement Award.
+In 2023, Busby was named as president of English PEN.

 Education and early years

-Margaret Yvonne Busby was born in 1944, in Accra, Gold Coast (present-day Ghana), to Dr George Busby and Mrs Sarah Busby (née Christian), who both had family links to the Caribbean, particularly to Trinidad, Barbados and Dominica.
-Dr Busby (1899–1980) was a lifelong friend of Kwame Nkrumah's mentor George Padmore and attended school with C. L. R. James at Queen's Royal College, winning the Island Scholarship, which enabled him to travel to Britain in 1919 to study medicine.
-After initial studies at Edinburgh University, he transferred to University College, Dublin, to complete his medical qualifications, and then practised as a doctor in Walthamstow, East London (where there is a blue plaque in his honour), before relocating to settle in the Gold Coast in 1929.
-Through her maternal line, she is a cousin of BBC newscaster Moira Stuart, and her grandfather was George James Christian (1869–1940), a delegate at the First Pan-African Conference in London in 1900, who migrated to the Gold Coast in 1902.
+Margaret Yvonne Busby was born in 1944, in Accra, Gold Coast (present-day Ghana).
+Her parents were Dr George Busby and Mrs Sarah Busby (née Christian), who both had family links to the Caribbean, particularly to Trinidad, Barbados and Dominica.
+Her Barbados-born father, Dr Busby (1899–1980) was a lifelong friend of Kwame Nkrumah's mentor George Padmore and attended school in Trinidad with C. L. R. James at Queen's Royal College, winning the Island Scholarship.
+This, in turn, enabled him to travel to Britain to study medicine, in 1919.
+After initial studies at Edinburgh University, George Busby transferred to University College, Dublin, to complete his medical qualifications, and then practised as a doctor in Walthamstow, London (where there is a blue plaque in his honour), before relocating to settle in the Gold Coast in 1929.
+Through her maternal line, she is a cousin of BBC newscaster Moira Stuart.
+Her grandfather was Dominica-born George James Christian (1869–1940), a delegate at the First Pan-African Conference, in London, in 1900, who migrated to the Gold Coast in 1902.

-Her parents sent their three children to be educated in England when Busby was five.
+Her parents sent their three children to be educated in England, when Busby was five.
 She and her sister first attended a school in the Lake District, followed by Charters Towers School, an international girls' boarding-school in Bexhill-on-Sea, Sussex.
-After passing her O-levels there aged 14, Busby left school at 15, went back to Ghana and took her A-levels at 16, then spent a year at a college in Cambridge so as not to begin university too young.
-From the age of 17 she studied English at Bedford College (later merged with Royal Holloway College), London University, where she edited her college literary magazine as well as publishing her own poetry, and graduated with a BA Honours degree at the age of 20.
-She was married to British jazz musician and educator Lionel Grigson (1942–1994).
+After passing her O-levels there, aged 14, Busby left school at 15, went back to Ghana and took her A-levels at 16, then spent a year at a college in Cambridge so as not to begin university too young.
+From the age of 17, she studied English at Bedford College, London University, where she edited her college literary magazine, as well as publishing her own poetry.
+She graduated with a BA Honours degree, at the age of 20.
+She was married to British jazz musician and educator, Lionel Grigson (1942–1994).